MNandor/anki-cards/README.md

 To replicate this functionality, I recommend the [Edit Field During Review (Cloze)](https://ankiweb.net/shared/info/385888438) addon.
 Without the addon and on mobile, the Mnemonic field shows up as normal.

+## On Javascript persistence

+Many of my card templates use some form of Javascript.
+Whether said Javascript re-runs on a new card during review, and whether variables are carried over is sort of inconsistent between PC and mobile.
+This is why you might see some unnatural Javascript code, such as at variable declaration.

+## On Mobile Colors

+Once again, Anki is inconsistent between PC and mobile in how it handles dark mode and CSS colors.
+My cards have a .mobile CSS variants to get around this (to achieve a similar look across devices).